AMC Ambassador: 1959

-Second generation
+Second generation (1960–1961)

 1960

-The decision to discontinue the respected names of Nash and Hudson resulted in the development of the second-generation Rambler Ambassador design.
+The decision to discontinue the Nash and Hudson brands resulted in developing the second-generation Rambler Ambassador design.
 It was the only American midsize, luxury high-performance car offered in 1960.
 The "Ambassador by Rambler" was marketed by AMC as America's Compact Luxury Car.

-The 1960 model year lineup was totally reskinned, using new fenders, hood, deck lid, door skins, roofline, grille, taillights, bumpers, windshield, and backlight.
-Significant were the lower hood line, lower windshield cowl, simplified side trims, and egg-crate grille with stand-up letters spelling AMBASSADOR, while the tailfins were reduced in height and were canted to either side making for an integrated appearance, and the AMBASSADOR name repeated across the rear trunk lid.
-The overall effect was rather fresh, as the new roof had a lower, lighter look, to complement the lower fins and grille.
+The 1960 model year lineup was reskinned, using new fenders, hood, deck lid, door skins, roofline, grille, taillights, bumpers, windshield, and backlight.
+The lower hood line, lower windshield cowl, simplified side trims, and egg-crate grille with stand-up letters spelling AMBASSADOR were significant.
+At the same time, the tailfins were reduced in height and were canted to either side, making for an integrated appearance, and the AMBASSADOR name was repeated across the rear trunk lid.
+The overall effect was relatively fresh, as the new roof had a lower, lighter look to complement the lower fins and grille.
 The design changes and the new grille provided "a more expensive look".

 The 1960 Ambassador was available only with four doors in sedan and station wagon body types.
-The station wagons were available with two rows of seats for six adult passengers or with an additional rear-facing third row for an eight-passenger version.
-Additionally, a pillarless (hardtop) sedan, as well as a station wagon, were available in the top-of-the-line "Custom" trim version.
-Three trim levels started with a "Deluxe" sedan that was reserved for fleet customers.
+The station wagons had two rows of seats for six adult passengers or an additional rear-facing third row for an eight-passenger version.
+Additionally, a pillarless sedan (hardtop) and station wagon were available in the top-of-the-line "Custom" trim version.
+Three trim levels started with a "Deluxe" sedan reserved for fleet customers.
 The "Super" was the entry-level consumer version and available only as a pillared sedan and pillared six- or eight-passenger station wagon body styles.
 The top "Custom" trim models in both pillared or hardtop versions included fender ornaments, a clock, full wheel covers as well as additional padding for the rear seat, dash, and sun visors.
 To enhance the visual length of the cars, a full-length bodyside molding was painted in a contrasting color on the Super trim models or enclosed a brushed aluminum panel on the Ambassador Custom series.